treatmesubj/Thesaurus_Rex/README.md

 ```
 python -m thesr.thesr [-h] [--word WORD] [--define | --antonyms | --verbose]
 ```

-Common English phrases such as `toungue-and-cheek` or `dime-a-dozen` can be defined and return synonyms as well.
-Webster seems to have sufficient documentation for common idioms and phrases while Thesaurus.com does too, but to a lesser extent.
+Common English phrases such as `toungue-and-cheek` or `dime-a-dozen` can be defined and return synonyms as well if Webster and Thesaurus.com have entries for them.

-An argument that yields neither synonyms nor a definition is likely misspelled and will return a list of potentially intended words.

 ```
 john@spectre:~